 This is when the employer ends the contract.
-It can be due to business needs or the employee’s conduct and, in any case, employers must provide valid reasons that can be justified.
+It can be due to business needs or the employee’s misconduct.
+In any case, employers must provide valid reasons that can be justified.

-This happens when there is a business need to reduce the workforce and it is a form of dismissal without cause.
+Redundancy happens when there is a need to reduce the workforce.
+It is a form of dismissal without cause.

-Employers should conduct a selection process to decide on whose contracts will be ended in a fair way or provide a redundancy package and allow staff to choose voluntary redundancy.
+Employers should conduct a selection process to decide on whose contracts will be ended in a fair way.
+Alternatively, they can provide a redundancy package and allow staff to choose voluntary redundancy.

 Not sure what the difference between severance and redundancy pay is?
 Find out here.

-This is one of the most common types and it refers to when an employee decides to leave their job to either join a new company or simply stop working.
+Resignation is one of the most common types of employment contract termination.
+It refers to a situation when an employee decides to leave their job to either join a new company or simply stop working.

 Due to a change to the law in 2011, employers can no longer force employees to retire at any age.
 Employees must now give notice of their wish for the contract to end and keep working during the notice period in order to allow the company to find a suitable replacement.

 Employees may also choose full or part-retirement.
-When opting for part-retirement, they are entitled to a percentage of their pension pot and reduce their weekly working days – but this will depend on the employer, as the business may not be able to take on a part-time employee.
+When opting for part-retirement, they are entitled to a percentage of their pension pot and reduce their weekly working days.
+However, this does depend on the employer, as the business may not be able to take on a part-time employee.

-Under UK employment law, both the employer and the employee are entitled to a notice of termination of employment when one of the parties terminates the contract.
+Under UK employment law, both the employer and the employee are entitled to a notice of termination of employment.

 The notice period is usually depicted on the contract of employment, but there is a statutory minimum notice period to take into account:

-- For employees having worked at the company between one month and two years: one week
+- One week – for employees having worked at the company between one month and two years.

-- For employees having worked at the company between two and twelve years: one week for each year
+- One week for each year worked – for employees having worked at the company between two and twelve years.

-- For employees having worked at the company for twelve years or more: twelve weeks
+- Twelve weeks – for employees having worked at the company for twelve years or more.

 A termination of employment letter is a formal document that notifies other parties of the end of an employment contract.

-An employer’s notice of termination letter can be tough to write as it’s easy to just say the wrong thing – something any employer would want to avoid when letting go of valued employees.
-However, it is also extremely important for you to write one in order to give employees all the information they need and, on the other hand, provide records for the company.
+An employer’s notice of termination letter can be tough to write.
+It’s easy to just say the wrong thing – something any employer would want to avoid when letting go of valued employees.
+However, it is also extremely important for you to write one.
+It will not only provide your employees with all the information they need and, but also, provide valuable records for the company.